 - Your seizure activity.
 Keep a diary tracking seizure activity and provide your doctor with an update at each appointment

-- AED side-effects.
+- ASM side-effects.
 Keep a record of any side effects you are experiencing and discuss these with your doctor, as your medication type or dose may need to be adjusted.
-Or your doctor may want to assist you to develop strategies for managing AED side effects
+Or your doctor may want to assist you to develop strategies for managing ASM side effects

 - Lifestyle issues.
 Have there been any changes to your daily life (social, work, education) and is your epilepsy, seizure activity or medication affecting these?
 If so, have a chat to your doctor about whether you need some support

 - Changes to your mood and feelings.
 Are you having any difficulties coping or are you feeling stressed and worried?
 People living with epilepsy are at a higher risk of experiencing depression or anxiety, so it’s a good idea to chat about your current feelings in case adjustments to your treatment plan or getting some extra support would help you